BryannYeap/Cat-Telegram-Bot/README.md

 1. Implemented persistence with a Database Management System (MongoDB) instead of a JSON file saved locally
 1. Added more commands
 1. Deploying the bot

-Try the bot out [here](https://t.me/cat_picture_bot)

-**:exclamation: Note: Bot might take 20-30s to start up due to inactivity as it is being hosted on Heroku for free**

-**:exclamation: Note: You will not be able to run the bot by simply pulling the source code.
-This GitHub Repo is just to allow users to try the bot by using the link above, as well as for reference to the source code**

 ## Commands